jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Salads/Quinoa salad.md

 ---
 ## Directions:

-1. Cook the quinoa / amaranth.
+1. Bake the carrots and garlic by placing them in foil.
+Cut the carrots in quarters.
+2. Wash the quinoa thoroughly with you hands involved.
+Only measure water by not more that 1.5 of the quinoa weight.
+Add water to quinoa and  bring to a boil.
+Cook on very low until it's light and fluffy, cooked through (not until all the water absorbed), drain immediately.
-2. Make the mayo while it's cooling.
+3. Make the mayo while it's cooling.
-3. Chop the vegetables and greens, mix everything together, season.
+4. Chop the vegetables and greens, mix everything together, season.
-4. Add the quinoa / amaranth.
+5. Add the quinoa.
+Add the dressing.

 ---
 ## Nutrition Facts: